Shaaali/identity-apps/docs/guides/branding/README.md

       <td>Border Color</td>
       <td>
          <p>The color of the top border of the footer that appears on the login screens.</p>
-         <p>By default, Asgardeo uses a gray shade as the footer border color.</p>
+         <p>By default, Asgardeo uses a gray shade as the footer's border color.</p>
       </td>
    </tr>
    <tr>